 Year 2 performed African dancing and drumming and questioned Arthur and Melina about life in Tanzania to support their topic of ‘Where would you rather live?
 England or Tanzania?’

 They also brought news with them from Tanzania.
 Here are the photos and letters which the Tanzania council are working on responding at the moment.

-In September 2017, a Tanzania school council has been created to work with Mrs Thompson and Mrs Mann to consider how we can support our link school in Tanzania.
-They will help think of fundraising ideas to help our link school in building a new classroom.
-As well as this, they will help communicate what is happening in our school with Mugango and to share information about our link school when we receive it from Arthur and Melina.
+In September 2017, a Tanzania school council was been created to work with Mrs Thompson to consider how we can support our link school in Tanzania.
+They engaged in fundraising ideas to help our link school in building a new classroom.
+As well as this, they helped communicate what is happening in our school with Mugango and to share information about our link school when it was received from Arthur and Melina.

-In October of this year, Gill Johnson from the Diocese of Leeds and West Yorkshire came to visit us in school to give us an update on how Mugango Primary is getting on.
-She read out an email from Melina, who says they have a new headteacher.
+In October 2017, Gill Johnson from the Diocese of Leeds and West Yorkshire came to visit us in school to give us an update on how Mugango Primary is getting on.
+She read out an email from Melina, who said they had a new headteacher.
 Her name is Rustika Kiraka and she is very excited about her school’s link with Windmill.
 Melina explained that the community local to the school have been helping to build a classroom and a library for the pupils, and that these just need a roof and plastering for them to be ready for the children.

 We are going to email them over the next couple of weeks, and eagerly await their reply.

 On the 1st of May there was another Teach like Tanzania Day to remember our link with Mugango Primary School.
 School had no electricity, 60+ pupils in one class, Swahili lessons, ugali tasting, African dance classes and much more happened across school.